Evacuation procedures for student housing

 If you discover a fire:

-4. Locate those persons with special needs and provide assistance if possible.
+- Locate anyone with access and functional needs and provide assistance, if possible.
 Otherwise, provide their location to emergency responders.

 Once the fire alarm is activated:

-2. If you are able, help those who need assistance.
+- If you can, help those who need assistance.

 If caught in smoke: